ssu-humane/ssu-humane.github.io/_pages/openings.md

 We currently don't have an open position for postdocs, but please feel free to reach me for potential future openings or collaboration opportunities.

 ## Graduate students
 If you are interested in pursuing a master’s or doctoral degree with me at Soongsil Univ., please send me (i) a CV, (ii) the list of taken subjects during undergrads, and (iii) the description of a project you have participated that are most relevant to our research.
-I would recommend students who plan to pursue an MS/Ph.D. degree first joining as undergraduate interns.

 ## Undergraduate interns